jonesor/StatsTeaching/IntroToR/BB839IntroToR1.md

-BB817 - Planning and evaluation of biological experiments
+BB839 - Planning and evaluation of biological experiments
 -------------------------

-Introduction to R - Part 1/2
+Introduction to R - Part 1 of 2
 ========================================================

 *Owen R. Jones*